khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_programs.md

 ### caimg_network_analysis.r

-R script that reads network analysis data from "caimg_network_measures" (both for original networks, and for networks reshuffled in two different ways), and then compares them, as well as makes some nice plots.
-Gets info from a file "caimg_network_measures.csv", which, in practice, I populated from an Excel table with all measurements.
+R script that reads network analysis data (both for original networks, and for networks reshuffled in two different ways), and then compares them, while also making some nice plots.
+Gets info from "caimg_network_measures.csv", which, in practice, was created from an Excel table with all measurements, which in turn contains all results that were at some point printed in Matlab console.

+### caimg_centrality_analysis.r

+Reads from "sel_centrality_allcells.csv", builds correlations between centrality measures and selectivity.

+### caimg_experimens_assorted_figures.r

+Reads from "caimg_network_summary.csv"; makes plot of encoding

+Then reads from "all_cells_latencies.csv", makes a plot of distance-latency.

+### caimg_response_amplitudes.r

+Reads "avamps_allcells_allbrains.csv"; builds pics for Fig 2.

+### caimg_response_selectivity.r

+Reads from "sel_allcells_allbrains stable.csv", builds a selectivity figure.

 -------------------------------------------------------------------
-## Network analysis toolbox
+## Network analysis toolbox (general utilities)

 ### transfer_entropy